michaelrhyndress/filteredFileSelector/README.md

 # filteredFileSelector
-Custom selector that limits filetypes and filesize of uploads.
+Custom JQuery selector that limits filetypes and filesize of uploads.